DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/computingelements.rst

 Note that there's no absolute need to define a 1-to-1 relation between CEs and Queues in DIRAC and "in real".
 If for example you want to send, to the same queue, a mix of single processor and multiprocessor Pilots, you can define two queues identical but for the NumberOfProcessors parameter.
+To avoid sending single processor jobs to multiprocessor queues, add the ``RequiredTag=MultiProcessor`` option to a multiprocessor queue.
+To automatically create the equivalent single core queues, see the :mod:`~DIRAC.ConfigurationSystem.Agent.Bdii2CSAgent` configuration.

 CREAM Computing Element